design-automation/gs-json/README.md

 Each WIRE has:
 * a set of connected EDGES (implicit), each of which has
-* a sequence of VERTICES, each of which is
+* a sequence of VERTICES (implicit), each of which is
-* associated with a point.
+* associated with a single point.

 Each FACE has:
 * a set of closed WIRES (implicit), each of which has
 * a set of connected EDGES (implicit), each of which has
-* a sequence of VERTICES, each of which is
+* a sequence of VERTICES (implicit), each of which is
-* associated with a point.
+* associated with a single point.

-VERTICES and EDGES are not explicitly represented.
+Certain levles of geometric entities are not explicitly represented.
 The exist implicitly.
 For example, a polygonal or polyline has implicit EDGES and VERTICES.

-# Geometry
+Other higher level topologies (such as shells, solids, and compound solids) can be created using *collections*.
+See below for more details.

+## Geometric Entities

-All geometry references a list of POINTS.
+All geometric entities references a list of POINTS.

 The geometric entities are as follows:
 * 0D VERTICES: